Bryantcpu/Technical_Extension/README.md

-# A webpage with potential...
+# An informative site with Info...
 👋Hello, world!
-Welcome to my website :)
+Welcome to my website
-# 🔥My name is Bryant Collins
+# My name is Bryant Collins
--  I'm a cs major,
--  Also im a junior.
--  22 years old
+- 23 years old
--  👉z23616184👈
+-

 # Hobbies